bruneaug/DShield-SIEM/README.md

 **Note**: Before installation, you can edit the **.env** (ls -la to see it) file to make any derided changes.<br>
     - Current _default password_ for elastic is **student**<br>
 Memory Limits in **.env** are the most memory that docker will allocate for each of the ELK containers.<br>
-Default to 2GB but can be expanded if you have the resources<br>
+Default to 2GB for Elasticsearch but can be expanded if you have the resources<br>
 Edit .env file and configure for your own ELK Stack<br>
 ````
 vi .env